NPS History Collection Finding Aids

 Updated!
 National Park Service Oral History Collection: Interview recordings, transcripts, notes, and reports created as part of various oral history interviews with ca. 1,200 NPS employees, cooperators, and partners.

-New!
-National Park Service Paleontology Program Records: Records created or assembled by the NPS Senior Paleontologist Vincent Santucci and others regarding paleontology resources in the NPS.
+National Park Service Paleontology Program Records: Documents created or assembled by the NPS Senior Paleontologist Vincent Santucci and others regarding paleontology resources in the NPS.

 Guides Related to NPS Directors